 COVID-19 and your visit to Fort Anne National Historic Site

-Opening details will differ across the country.
+Openings and services differ across the country.
 Please check the Parks Canada national information portal dedicated to COVID-19 for regular updates.

 Important information about your visit to Fort Anne National Historic Site

-What’s open as of June 1 (updated May 27, 2020)
+What’s open (updated September 9, 2020)

-What’s closed (updated May 27, 2020)
+What’s closed (updated September 9, 2020)

 Your safety when visiting